22 December, 2020

 6 August 2020

-Principal lawyer Geoff Roberson from Stacks Law Firm provides legal commentary on an Australian Financial Complaints Authority determination which upheld National Australia Bank’s right to close the accounts of sex industry businesses.
+Principal lawyer Geoff Roberson from Stacks Law Firm provides legal commentary on an Australian Financial Complaints Authority (AFCA) determination which upheld National Australia Bank’s right to close the accounts of sex industry businesses.

 5 August 2020